 The Australian Government asked the Productivity Commission to carry out a public inquiry into a long-term disability care and support scheme.
-This looked at:

-- how any scheme should be introduced and governed
+- How any scheme should be introduced and governed

-- what protections and safeguards should be part of the scheme.
+- What protections and safeguards should be part of the scheme.

 The Prime Minister released the Productivity Commission's report (external) (External website) on August 10, 2011.
 All governments agreed with the recommendations to establish a National Disability Insurance Scheme (NDIS)

 Read more about the history of the NDIS.